Node-RED: Lecture 3 – Example 3.2 Using the switch node to handle a JSON object

 This example continues to use the MQTT node we setup in Example 3.1.
-If you aren’t following these examples sequentially you may want to review example 3.1 as it shows how to use the free MQTT broker, HiveMQ which is needed for the MQTT node.
+If you aren’t following these examples sequentially you may want to review example 3.1 as it shows how to use the free MQTT broker, HiveMQ which we are using for the MQTT node in these examples.

 Figure 3.4 Configuring the switch node to route based on a message property